The Journey & Supporting Work

 A close-up of me talking to a member of the public.
 This illustrates how the panorama proved to be a huge soundboard for those who wanted to talk about their issues, and how the work related to their own experiences.
 Image from the 2024 exhibition in situ, showing panorama work from 2024.

-This image shows me working directly with my hands using my homemade charcoals outside.
-Using my hands and fingers in this way allows me to feel the paper and give some embodiment to the work.
+Using my hands and fingers in this way allows me to feel the paper and give some embodiment and 1:1 rapture to the work.
 Every part of the panorama drawing is conceived by my feelings and emotions on the production day, hinged on humanising the landscape from my well-being coastal walks.
 It has become a visual diary for me, and I find it a hugely therapeutic experience.
-Working downwards towards the core of the earth allows me to use gravity along with strength to get the darkest dark from my charcoal.
-Image: 2024.
+Physically working downwards onto the paper, towards the core of the earth, allows me to use gravity along with strength to get the darkest dark from my charcoal.

 A quick ‘bubble of thought’ on my work, 2024.